scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 ### But why?

-I've worked on many projects where TM1 was used to create a dataset (eg a forecast) but that ultimately the data, once finalised, needed to get somewhere else.
-This can be particularly prevalent in organisations where tools like Tableau are (with good reason) thought to be better options for creating dashboards and visualisations but also just arise from a desire to see their forecast numbers somewhere else, such as their ERP system.
-Developers not familiar with TM1 often just expect they can easily connect via ODBC or similar only to realise it's not that simple.
+I've worked on many projects where TM1 was used to create a dataset (eg a forecast) but that ultimately, the data needed to get somewhere else.
+This can be particularly prevalent in organisations where tools like Tableau are (with good reason) thought to be better options for creating visualisations but also arise from a desire to be able to view forecast numbers somewhere else, such as the ERP systems.
+Developers not familiar with TM1 may expect they can easily connect via ODBC or similar only to realise it's not that simple.

 I've seen numerous solutions over the years, most end up involving multiple tasks triggered and managed in different tools by different teams.
 None of the moving parts are particularly complicated but the end to end process can be difficult to debug and it never seems to result in a particularly reusable solution.
-I felt using Airflow to manage these tasks end to end might avoid some of these issues.
+The introduction of the REST API and development of [TM1py](https://github.com/cubewise-code/tm1py) have increased the options.
+I thought it might be interesting to see how Airflow might be used to manage ETL with TM1.

 ### So what is it?

 In their words, "Airflow is a platform created by the community to programmatically author, schedule and monitor workflows".
 Most commonly, it gets used to orchestrate data pipelines.
 It was written in Python but can be used to schedule tasks that are written in other languages.
 It also provides built in "hooks" for connecting to a wide range of third party systems, particularly in the cloud/big data space.
 This allows you to manage and monitor all of your ETL pipelines in a single place.

 The jobs themselves are written in code which means they can be version controlled and tested.
 The [Airflow docs](https://gtoonstra.github.io/etl-with-airflow/principles.html) lists the principles they try to follow.
-One thing it doesn't do out of the box is to connect to TM1 but it's easy to extend it with Python which then allows to leverage the power of [TM1py](https://github.com/cubewise-code/tm1py).
+One thing it doesn't do out of the box is to connect to TM1 but it's easy to extend it with Python which then allows to leverage the power of TM1py.

 ### Did it work?